 For example, if a writer or customer fills out our survey, they may be entered into a drawing for a new iPad.
 Offering them a chance to win something is a great way to spur engagement with surveys.

 10. Answer The Public

-I recently learned about this free tool and it’s seriously one of the coolest things ever!
+This free tool is seriously one of the coolest things ever!
 This takes the auto-suggestions from Google and Bing and puts it on visualization steroids.